open-socialism/open-socialism-site/assess-dc/metrics/flexibility.md

 ### To what degree is the political system motivated by self interest

-Other limitations on flexibility is political parties and individual politicians are by in large interested in staying in power first and assisting the greater good second.
-This creates a lot of oppositional politics.
+Political parties and individual politicians are by in large interested in staying in power first and assisting the greater good second.
+This creates a lot of oppositional politics which also limits the flexibility to converge on good ideas, regardless of which party proposed them.

-For example in Australia there was a proposal to replace it's aging telecommunications infrastructure with an optic fiber network by the Labor Party.
-The existing copper network was poor and expensive as it had a high ongoing maintenance cost.
-As Labor ran with the idea to election the other major party, the Liberal Party (and the National Party as a coalition) needed to oppose it despite the fact that it was clearly a good idea and all of industry that didn't have some vested interest was in favor.
-The Liberals have since come into power and are reverting back to a plan that will utilize the copper network and is highly inefficient in the long term.
-For political reasons, not for the greater good, they had to take this stance.

 This kind of putting the greater good second can also be seen at an individual politician level where the goal is typically to get elected first and have policies that contribute the most to the greater good second.

 ### To what degree do the public themselves want what is best for all

 The public are not experts and generally are short sighted.
-Increased taxation on everyone may be necessary to avoid a financial crisis but it is likely the party promoting this will not be voted in.
+Increased taxation on everyone may be necessary to avoid a financial crisis, but it is likely the party promoting this will not be voted in.
 Those in power do not have the flexibility to do what is right but is not palatable to the public.

 ## Change is a slow process

-DC societies can take a long time to draft changes such as a new law.
-There are various stages of deliberation and typically it must pass through multiple 'houses' of parliament.
+DC societies can take a long time to draft new legislation.
+There are various stages of deliberation and typically it must pass through multiple levels of government.

-This deliberation is supposed to refine the change so it isn't a bad thing per se.
+This deliberation is supposed to refine the change, so it isn't a bad thing per se.
 Changes can also be rushed through if necessary.

 The major issue with speed is when the change is not accepted by the majority of politicians.
 It can take a lot of time for sufficient political pressure to grow before the politicians capitulate.